 Today, let’s explore the different ways light affects us.
-With the resulting demand and subsequent rise in natural solutions for artificial light, it helps to understand the mechanism behind how all light works; since after all, artificial light and sunlight do affect us in similar ways!
+With the resulting demand and subsequent rise in natural solutions for indoor light, it helps to understand the mechanism behind how all light works.
+After all, artificial light and sunlight do affect us in similar ways!

 What is Natural Light?